|

 words, they have not been activated yet.

-A) If this is the case, take the following steps:
+A) If this is the case, do the following:

 1. Switch to page PROCESSING > Statistics > Overview